PeterCamilleri/Fibonacci_CPP/README.md

     gen.spin()            # Spin the generator once.

-If more than one stream of numbers is required, it is best to use multiple instances of FibonacciRng objects rather than rely on one.
+If more than one stream of numbers is required, it is best to use multiple instances of FibRng objects rather than rely on one.

 ## Contributing